Jinghan987/DSA4262-Project-2/README.md

   <li> jupyter notebook --port 8889 </li>
 </ul>
 <p>
 4. Once jupyter notebook has been opened, start a new notebook instance.
-Within this notebook instance, run the following command: <b>!git clone https://github.com/Jinghan987/DSA4262-Project-2-Repo.git</b>, then manually navigate to <b>DSA4262-Project-2-Repo</b> within Jupyter Notebook and open up <b>Project 2 - Training Script for Github.ipynb</b>
+Within this notebook instance, run the following command: <b>!git clone https://github.com/Jinghan987/DSA4262-Project-2-Repo.git</b>, which will clone the codes in this repository into Jupyter Notebook.
+Then manually navigate to <b>DSA4262-Project-2-Repo</b> within Jupyter Notebook and open up <b>Project 2 - Training Script for Github.ipynb</b>
 </p>
 <p>
 5. We will first be using <b>Project 2 - Training Script for Github.ipynb</b> to train a GradientBoostingClassifier.
-This script will be using <i>train_set_github.csv</i> as an input, and the output from this script will be a model (<b>gradientboostingclassfier.sav</b>).
+This script will be using <i>train_set_github.csv</i> as an input, and the output from this script will be a model (<b>gradientboostingclassfier.sav</b>), which will be used in <b>Project 2 - Prediction Script for Github.ipynb</b>.
+This model will then be able to predict the probability that a DRACH site is m6A positive.
 </p>
 <p>
-6. Once the model has been outputted from <b>Project 2 - Training Script for Github.ipynb</b>, we move on to <b>Project 2 - Prediction Script for Github.ipynb</b>, where we will be using the model to predict the probabilities for the test data.
+6. Once the model has been outputted from <b>Project 2 - Training Script for Github.ipynb</b>, we move on to <b>Project 2 - Prediction Script for Github.ipynb</b>, where we will be using the model to predict the probability that a DRACH site in the test data is m6A positive.
 </p>
 <p>
 7. <b>Project 2 - Prediction Script for Github.ipynb</b> will be using <i>test_set_github.csv</i> as an input and through this script, we will be able to obtain the outputs for the test data in the form of a csv file (<i>predictions.csv</i>).
+From <i>predictions.csv</i>, we will be able to observe which DRACH sites are predicted to be m6A positive and which are not.
 </p>